-Ana Cheri Flaunts Incredible Curves In Plunging Top & Barely-There Shorts
+Ana Cheri Flaunts Incredible Curves In Plunging Top & Barely There Shorts

-On Wednesday, April 8, American model Ana Cheri made the workweek a little more exciting by sharing a sizzling snap with her 12.5 million Instagram followers.
+On Wednesday, American model Ana Cheri made the work week a little more exciting by sharing a sizzling snap with her 12.5 million Instagram followers.

 In the photo, the former Playboy Playmate stood in front of a balustrade on what appears to be an interior balcony.
-Ana posed with her shoulders back and tilted her head, as she gazed directly into the camera, with her mouth slightly open.
+Ana posed with her shoulders back and tilted her head.
+She gazed directly into the camera with her mouth slightly open.

-The 33-year-old sizzled in a long-sleeved, plunging polka dot top and a pair of barely-there pink shorts.
+The 33-year-old sizzled in a long-sleeved, plunging polka-dot top and a pair of barely there pink shorts.
 The revealing ensemble showcased her incredible curves, much to the delight of her audience.
 She kept the feminine look simple and did not wear any accessories.

 Ana sported a fresh hairdo and appeared to have recently gotten bangs.
 She pulled back her long locks in a ponytail with a few loose pieces framing her gorgeous face.
 She opted to wear a full face of makeup — a striking application that featured sculpted eyebrows, glowing highlighter, peach blush, voluminous lashes, and nude lip gloss.